Harley Crankcase Lapping Tool and Usage

 The V-Twin tool set fits Harley Big-Twins 1936 through 1998, as well as Ironhead Sportsters 1957 through 1976.
 Also works on Harley Flathead UL models 1937 through 1948.

-If needed, pilots and lap heads are available in different sizes.
+If needed, pilots and lap heads can be purchased in different sizes.
 Can also be used to re-size four-speed transmission bushings.

 Notes and Misc

-When done, you'll likely need oversize pinion roller bearings.
-These are readily available in different sizes.
-The factory service manual explains how to calculate what size you'll need, but I just fit roller bearings by trial and error.
+When done with procedure, you may find you need oversize pinion roller bearings.
+Fortunately. these are readily available in different sizes.
+The factory service manual explains how to calculate what size you'll need, but many techs (including myself) just fit roller bearings by trial and error.

 Related Articles: